 In addition to the work of individual farmers and gardeners, local not-for-profit organizations, developers, and landscape companies play a role in promoting urban food production.
 Local food production occurs in community gardens, "public produce" gardens, edible landscaping features, private gardens, and fruit trees throughout the City.

-The Kamloops Regional Farmers' Market runs from April to October.
+The Kamloops Regional Farmers' Market runs Wednesdays and Saturdays from April to October and indoors at St. Andrew's on the Square from through November and December.